trekhleb/self-parking-car-evolution/README.md

 [![Self-Parking Car Evolution](./public/site-meta-image-02.jpg)](https://trekhleb.dev/self-parking-car-evolution)

-This is an experimental project with the aim to learn the basics of how [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) works.
+This is an experimental project with the aim to learn the basics of how [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) works by teaching the cars to do the self-parking.
+The evolution process is happening directly in the browser.
+You may check the [evolution source-code](https://github.com/trekhleb/self-parking-car-evolution/tree/master/src/libs) or read the [explanation of how it works](https://trekhleb.dev/blog/2021/self-parking-car-evolution/) in my blog-post.

 **At the beginning of the evolution** the cars behave like this: